-

 Loving Kindness Meditation

 The goal of a loving kindness meditation is to extend kindness toward yourself and others in your life.
-In my first loving kindness guided meditation, I was instructed to visualize I was standing in front of myself.
+In the first loving kindness guided meditation I ever tried, I was instructed to visualize I was standing in front of myself.
 I looked myself in the eyes, and I repeated these words:

 May you be well . . . may you be happy . . . may you live with ease . . . may you know you’re always loved.